ibm-cloud-docs/containers/cs_users.md

 ## Assigning RBAC permissions
 {: #role-binding}

-Use RBAC roles to define the actions a user can take to work with the Kubernetes resources in your cluster.
+Use RBAC roles to define the actions that a user can take to work with the Kubernetes resources in your cluster.
 {: shortdesc}

 **What are RBAC roles and cluster roles?**</br>